 What classes and races will be available for Baldur’s Gate III?

 The early access version of Baldur’s Gate III will launch with six classes: Wizard, Cleric, Fighter, Ranger, Rogue and Warlock.
 However, Larian Studios intends to make all classes from the Dungeons & Dragons 5th Edition ruleset available when the game is fully released.
 The remaining include the Barbarian, Bard, Druid, Monk, Paladin and Sorcerer.
+The studio later detailed all the available class in a community update.

 Characters can also be multiclassed in Baldur’s Gate III, according to Vincke during a Reddit AMA session.
 “Multiclassing rule will follow closely the [fifth edition of Dungeons & Dragons],” Vincke said.
 “On level[ling] up, characters will be able to continue with their current class or choose a new class, provided they meet the requirements.”
 However, the feature was not seen during the gameplay demo and it is currently unknown if it’ll be available during the early access or at launch.